- Who: Zach Evans

 I use WordPress, integrated with Ontraport (my CRM).

 Do you like it?

 I like it because you can pretty much do anything you want to customize it.
-But it’s a lot more complicated (and sometimes annoying) than using a template builder like Teachable or something like that.
+But it’s a lot more complicated (and sometimes annoying) than using one of the popular online learning platforms like Teachable or something like that.
 Also, when you have a bunch of plugins and integrations all working together, you have to be really careful that it doesn’t break the site, or cause it to be really slow.